 PHASE II STUDY TO EVALUATE THE IMPACT ON BIOMARKERS OF RESVERATROL TREATMENT IN PATIENTS WITH MILD TO MODERATE ALZHEIMER'S DISEASE

-A double blind, placebo-controlled trial will be conducted by recruitment at approximately 25 sites within the United States.
-One hundred twenty (120) subjects with mild to moderate dementia due to probable Alzheimer and amp;apos;s disease will be randomly assigned to treatment with resveratrol starting at 500 mg once daily or matching placebo, increasing at 13 week intervals to a maximum of 1 gram twice daily (divided into two 500 mg capsules taken orally) taken with or without food.
+a double blind, placebo-controlled trial will be conducted by recruitment at approximately 25 sites within the united States. one hundred twenty (120) subjects with mild to moderate dementia due to probable alzheimer's disease will be randomly assigned to treatment with resveratrol starting at 500 mg once daily or matching placebo, increasing at 13 week intervals to a maximum of 1 gram twice daily (divided into two 500 mg capsules taken orally) taken with or without food.
 Participants will be treated for 52 weeks, and will undergo venous blood draws for biomarker analysis at Baseline and at 52 weeks; participants will also undergo two lumbar punctures for biomarker analyses of CSF at Baseline and at Week 52.
-Participants will undergo an MRI at Screening, Week 13 and Week 52 visits.
+Participants will undergo an MRi at Screening, Week 13 and Week 52 visits.
 Randomization will be stratified by site.
-For monitoring of potential toxicities of the study drug, particularly nephrotoxicity, subjects will undergo physical examination, neurological examination, adverse event review, blood chemistries to include BUN and Cr, PK analyses for resveratrol and its metabolites, and urinalysis every 6-7 weeks during the study.
+For monitoring of potential toxicities of the study drug, particularly nephrotoxicity, subjects will undergo physical examination, neurological examination, adverse event review, blood chemistries to include Bun and Cr, PK analyses for resveratrol and its metabolites, and urinalysis every 6-7 weeks during the study.

-1. To assess the effect of a stepped dose treatment of resveratrol on putative biomarkers of Alzheimer[Right Quote]s disease (AD) (particularly CSF total tau, but also CSF Abeta42, CSF Abeta40, and CSF phospho-tau181).
+1. To assess the effect of a stepped dose treatment of resveratrol on putative biomarkers of alzheimer's disease (aD) (particularly CSF total tau, but also CSF abeta42, CSF abeta40, and CSF phospho-tau181).

 2. Fluent in English